tycho/nethack/README.md

 DynaHack adopts NitroHack's interface, allowing it to make better use of larger terminal sizes, showing a multi-line message box and inventory sidebar.
-Windows players will want to change the win_width and win_height options (resizing works automatically on Linux).
-The msgheight option also changes the maximum height of the message box.
+Windows players will want to change the win_width and win_height options (resizing works automatically on Linux and OS X).

 Options in DynaHack are set in-game, unlike NetHack which uses a config file.
 There are no means to import config files; instead, play some test games and